mikejmcguirk/Neovim-Win10-Lazy/README.md

 This config is targeted for Windows Terminal

-- Installing through Windows Store is easiest, as the default cmd will be automatically replaced
+- Installing through Windows Store is easiest, as the default cmd will be automatically replaced.
+Windows Store will also handle automatic updating

   - Alternatively, the project's Github repo contains manual installation instructions